 Dental professionals around the United States have noticed the benefits of chewing sugar-free gum.
 If you would like more information, speak with a Rochelle Dental Care dentist in Rochelle, IL.

 The abrasive moments associated with chewing gum make it great at cleaning teeth and removing plaque.
 Food particles that are stuck in teeth can be dislodged with chewing gum.
 The saliva produced by chewing gum dilutes acids that can weaken the enamel.
 It is so effective that the ADA, American Dental Association, recommends chewing sugar-free gum for at least 20 minutes after eating can decrease tooth decay development.

 This is a sugar that occurs naturally in most vegetables and fruits around the world.
 It is used to substitute sugar in gum, mints, and candies.
 Xylitol actually keeps bacteria in the mouth from creating harmful acids, saving teeth from decay.
 Children that chew gum containing xylitol can experience a significant reduction in decay.

 Medications as well as medical treatments can cause what is known as dry mouth.
 This condition can raise the risk of developing tooth decay and other dental issues.
 Since saliva is limited, bacteria can thrive on the teeth as well as the gums.
-Gum keeps the salivary glands activated and rinses teeth of plaque that is stuck onto them.
+Gum keeps the salivary glands activated and rinses teeth of plaque that are stuck onto them.

 Chewing gum has some amazing effects on your mouth, especially if it is sugar-free.
-Keep a pack of gum on you and speak with a dentist near you in 61068 for treatment of any dental issues you are experiencing.
+Keep a pack of gum on you and speak with a dentist near you in 61068 for the treatment of any dental issues you are experiencing.